apache/iceberg-rust/CONTRIBUTING.md

 ## Your First Contribution

-1. [Fork the iceberg-rust repository](https://github.com/apache/iceberg-rust/fork) in your own GitHub account.
+1. [Fork the iceberg-rust repository](https://github.com/apache/iceberg-rust/fork) into your own GitHub account.
 1. [Create a new Git branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).
 1. Make your changes.
 1. [Submit the branch as a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to the main iceberg-rust repo.
 An iceberg-rust team member should comment and/or review your pull request within a few days.
 Although, depending on the circumstances, it may take longer.